pace-neutrons/pace-developers/documentation/adr/0006-store-built-documentation-in-branch.md

 ## Decision

-Built documentation will be stored on the `gh_pages` branch.
+Built documentation will be stored on the `gh-pages` branch.